When thinking about content communities, their history of best practices is often repeatable. Here are three main takeaways from this post:

-Did you know that the entire Encyclopedia Britannica was written by one guy?
+Did you know that one guy wrote the entire Encyclopedia Britannica?
 He spent years becoming a subject matter expert in..well, everything.
 Then he wrote it all.
 Yup, that’s what happened.
 Pretty cool.

 Just kidding.
 Encyclopedia Britannica was actually a joint effort of 100 full-time editors and more than 4,000 contributors, which included 110 Nobel Prize winners and five American presidents.

 For a project of this scope, that’s literally the only way it could have been done.
 Not only did it require numerous people for bandwidth alone, but it also required people with specific subject matter expertise.
 These scholars had spent their lives learning about chemistry, history, mathematics, giraffes, and astrology.
 These volumes couldn’t skim the surface.
 They had to be deep dives.